school-of-data/old-schoolofdata-website-extensions/README.md

   building the plattform.
 * Think of more Quizzes for courses on the [School of Data](http://schoolofdata.org/courses)

+If you plan on contributing check out the [contribution guidelines](https://github.com/okfn/schoolofdata-ext/blob/master/doc/contribution-guidelines.md)

 ## Installing for Development

 Scodaext is a python/[Django](http://djangoproject.com) project.
 To start a